Xiaomi Mi Band 7 for $50.49/49,99€: Bigger battery & bigger display – that’s all?!

-The info so far comes from the Zepp app and the CEBEC database (Belgian safety label).
-Behind the Zepp app is the manufacturer Huami, which has its own Amazfit brand as well as produces the Mi Band series for Xiaomi.
-As in the past, the French site Logger.fr dug through the code and found out quite a bit.
-While the predecessor was officially called “Mi Smart Band 6”, there is now talk of the “Xiaomi Smart Band 7”.
+While the predecessor was officially still called “Mi Smart Band 6”, there is now talk of the “Xiaomi Smart Band 7”.
 As with the smartphones and many other products, Xiaomi is now dropping the “Mi” suffix.
-However, we will continue to call it Mi Band 7, at least for the time being.
+However, we will continue to call it the Mi Band 7, at least for the time being.

-Two details about the display can be gleaned from the code.
-First, it will probably have a resolution of 192 x 490 pixels.
+As in previous generations, the display has once again been enlarged.
+It is now a 1.62″ AMOLED screen, the predecessor offered a 1.56″ diagonal.
+It offers a resolution of 192 x 490 pixels.
+The pixel density thus lands at a total of 326 ppi – an average value.
 For comparison, the Mi Band 6 has a resolution of 152 x 486 pixels.
-Since an increased resolution has always been accompanied by a larger display in the Mi Band series so far, we can infer a slightly wider but hardly longer or higher display.
+Since an increased resolution has always gone hand in hand with a larger display in the Mi Band series so far, we get a slightly wider but hardly longer or higher display.
 The aspect ratio is 1:2.55, which can already be seen in the first watchfaces of the Mi Band 7.

 More app icons & workout modes

-Nothing really seems to have changed in terms of supported emojis compared to the Mi Band 6, so there are probably 303 emojis displayed directly on the band.
+The supported emojis don’t really seem to have changed compared to the Mi Band 6, so 303 emojis are probably displayed directly on the band.
 Here is the overview of the Mi Band 6:

-More has been done in notifications, so 126 app icons can now be found in the app data.
-Strangely, WhatsApp is still missing.
-However, since there was already a corresponding icon in the Mi Band 6, I strongly assume that it is also present in the Mi Band 7.
+More has been done with the notifications, so that 126 app icons can now be found in the app data.
+Strangely, WhatsApp is still missing here.
+Since there was already a corresponding icon on the Mi Band 6, I strongly assume that it will also be present on the Mi Band 7.